MuteJester/Java_Brain/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such a powerfull place to create new ideas, inspire, and make progress.
+Contributions are what make the open-source community such a powerful place to create new ideas, inspire, and make progress.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

 <!-- LICENSE -->